What Is Millionaire Mentors Alliance: Scam Or Legit? Is it a platform you should join or avoid?

 When you look at the business in detail that’s exactly how it’s structured.
 It’s organized in a multi-level marketing fashion.

-Furthermore, once you become a member, the way you make money is by reselling the same “business opportunity” you just purchased to other people who are looking to make money online.
+Furthermore, once you become a member, you make money by reselling the same “business opportunity”.

 Does It Smell Like A MLM?

 It’s expensive at the beginning level and gets more expensive with each increasing level.

 Moreover, along with the rights to resell the business you purchased, you will receive a “done-for-you” website.